$

 Craving some fresh air and vibrant colors after a cold winter?
 Head to NYC’s botanical gardens!

 Experience the spring flowers this year at the NYBG.
-Their new exhibit The Orchid Show: Mexican Modernism offers a breathtaking display of orchids from February 15 through April 27.
+Their new exhibit The Orchid Show: Mr. Flower Fantastic’s Concrete Jungle offers a breathtaking display of orchids from February 7 through April 26.
 Also, New York residents can get into the NYBG for free on Wednesdays!

-The Orchid Show: Mexican Modernism at the New York Botantical Gardens.
+The Orchid Show: Mr. Flower Fantastic’s Concrete Jungle at the New York Botanical Gardens.
 Photo courtesy of The New York Botanical Gardens.

-The Orchid Show: Mexican Modernism at the New York Botanical Gardens.
-Photo courtesy of the New York Botanical Gardens.
+The Orchid Show: Mr. Flower Fantastic’s Concrete Jungle at the New York Botanical Gardens.
+Photo courtesy of The New York Botanical Gardens.

 Explore NYC